 Stock generally prefer to drink from troughs if given the choice.
 This means increased hydration, improved nutrient and mineral absorption and general improvements for stock health.
+Rotational grazing improves ground cover which limits the intensity of sediment and runoff.

-Vegetation for water quality
+Vegetation for water quality.